 A couple of notes:

-Any Greenwood supported frontmatter can be returned here.
-This is only run once when the server is started to populate the graph, which is helpful if you want your dynamic route to show up in a menu like in your header for navigation.
+tag.
+However, for any interactive elements within your page, Definitely use Declarative Shadow DOM!Any Greenwood supported frontmatter can be returned here.
+This is only run once when the server is started to populate the graph, which is helpful if you want your dynamic route to show up in the metadata for your pages.
+You can even define a layout

-You can even define a layout and reuse all your existing layouts, even for server routes!
+and reuse all your existing layouts, even for server routes!

 export async function getFrontmatter(compilation, route) {